• Skip to primary navigation

 This is your go to recipe for making a sourdough pie crust for sweet pies or savory pies.
 This pie dough will be enough for a top and bottom pie crust (you can easily adjust it to suit your needs).
 It's buttery, it's got flaky layers and is oh so full of flavor, it's going to rock your world!

 The best thing is - it could not be easier to pull this sourdough pie crust recipe together - even if you've never made pastry before!
-Whether you want to make a pumpkin pie, an apple pie or a chicken pot pie, this simple sourdough pie crust will give the perfect pastry.
+Whether you want to make a pumpkin pie, an apple pie, a chicken pot pie or even these iconic sourdough pop tarts, this simple sourdough pie crust will give the perfect pastry.

 You can use sourdough discard or sourdough starter and I've added some information on how using either affects the pie crust pastry further down.

-If you love comfort food, you're going to love baking and eating sourdough chocolate chip cookies, sourdough chocolate brownies and sourdough banana fritters!
+If you love comfort food, you're going to love baking and eating sourdough chocolate chip cookies, sourdough chocolate brownies, sourdough dumplings or even this sourdough stuffing, which will pair perfectly with this pie crust during the festive season.

 Sourdough pie crust with a crimped edge.
 There is a bowl of egg wash and pastry brush sitting to the right.